-Does taking alprazolam increase the chance for miscarriage?
+Does taking alprazolam increase the chance of miscarriage?

-Does taking alprazolam increase the chance of having a baby with a birth defect?
+Does taking alprazolam increase the chance of birth defects?

-Will taking alprazolam during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking alprazolam in pregnancy affect future behavior or learning for the child?

-If a man takes alprazolam, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes alprazolam, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?